winrabbit/playwell/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Jun wang at jun@heisoo.com.
+If you discover a security vulnerability within Playwell, please send an e-mail to Jun wang at jun@heisoo.com.
 All security vulnerabilities will be promptly addressed.

 ## License